-You already know it: Italy is beautiful every year.
-From the dreamy summer beaches of Sardinia to the snowy Alps in the winter, blooming flower-lined cobblestone streets in the spring, and of course: gorgeous fall foliage.
-Foliage in Italy is just another reason to plan your trip for the Autumn, especially if you were looking to explore Italy’s mountains or northern regions.
-Here are some of the best fall destinations for foliage in Italy.
+You already know it: Italy is beautiful in every season.
+From the dreamy summer beaches of Sardinia to the snowy Alps in the winter, blooming flower-lined cobblestone streets in the spring, and of course: gorgeous fall vibes.
+There’s nothing I love more than settling in with a glass of red wine at a bar in front of the park gazing at the red and orange tones of fall sneaking in.
+Of course, it’s one thing to enjoy the scent of fall in Italy’s cities, but it’s another to step out into Italy’s mountains and enjoy the Fall foliage in Italy.
+Here are some of the best fall destinations to catch those gorgeous leaves in Italy.

 Ok, of course, this would begin with my own region, but it is true!
 From the vineyards in the Langhe to the numerous mountain forests, Piedmont is a dream come true for leaf peepers.
 They even have a train just for great foliage views!

 The Centovalli Vigezzina goes between Domodossola and Locarno (Switzerland) taking a slow train journey through some of the most beautiful valleys of the Alps.
-You will take a journey through an Autumnal dream and also discover some of the great cultural events and gastronomic traditions of the area.
-This is absolutely a bucket list item for Foliage in Italy!
+You will take a journey through an autumnal dream and discover some of the great cultural events and gastronomic traditions of the area.
+This is an absolute bucket-list item for your Italy trips!

-Jump into UNESCO protected foliage at the Monte Beigua park.
+Jump into UNESCO-protected foliage at the Monte Beigua park.
 A large regional park that spreads over the Ligurian Apennine mountains.
-All the peaks are under 2,000 meters meaning not to cold and easy walking.
+All the peaks are under 2,000 meters meaning not too cold and easy walking.
 From September onward you can begin to see the park change color, and numerous mushrooms pop up alongside the pathways.

 As the seasons change and it starts to get colder it is the perfect time of year for some tortellini in brodo or lasagna, no?
 Pair the delicious culinary traditions of Emilia Romagna with some beautiful foliage by visiting the Colli Piacentini.
 Plus, this happens to be a great wine region of Emilia Romagna, so it is an all-around win.